 Italian Cheese Blend(ContainsMilk)

 • Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 450 degrees.
-Wash and dry all produce. • Trim and halve Brussels sprouts lengthwise.
+Wash and dry produce. • Trim and halve Brussels sprouts lengthwise.
 Lay flat and thinly slice crosswise into shreds.

 • Place flatbreads on a baking sheet.
 Brush or rub each with a drizzle of olive oil and season with salt and pepper. • Toast on top rack until golden brown, 3-5 minutes.
 (For 4 servings, divide flatbreads between 2 baking sheets; toast on top and middle racks, swapping rack positions halfway through baking.)